Pragith/pragith/pragith-net/app/content/blog/2024/2024-06-19-synthetic-data-teacher-student.md

 Yes.
 But for coding tasks, correctness is verifiable (the code runs or it doesn't).

 We found that mixing 50% synthetic data with 50% "Golden Human Data" yields the best results.
 The synthetic data provides volume and diversity; the human data provides style and nuance.

+## What I Would Guard Against

+Synthetic data is easy to generate and easy to overuse.
+If your student model only sees synthetic examples, it will become brittle and overly confident.

+I also insist on periodic human audits.
+If the teacher drifts, the student will drift faster.